-How to Maximise LinkedIn in 2018
+How to Maximise LinkedIn for Your Professional Goals

-If you’ve enjoyed previous articles I’ve written about LinkedIn, you’ll know I do not put it in the ‘social media’ category along with Facebook, Instagram and Twitter.
-The reason for this is that, at it’s heart, LinkedIn is a rich database that is used by recruiters to find candidates and by sales people to find clients.
+At it’s heart, LinkedIn is a rich database that is used by recruiters to find candidates and by sales people to find clients.
 It’s a professional networking platform where you can stay connected to colleagues, past and present.

 Linkedin’s also become a source of industry news for many, with Jeff Weiner, LinkedIn’s CEO, believing we are all busy professionals and so need our news curated for us (hence the algorithms based on the content we engage with and the information we provide LinkedIn via our profiles).

-Importantly, LinkedIn has well and truly entrenched its role as THE place to position your professional brand and is a critical touch point for business whether you are in the B2C (business to consumer), B2B (business to business) or the H2H (human to human) space.
+Importantly, LinkedIn has well and truly entrenched its role as THE place to position your personal brand and is a critical touch point for business whether you are in the B2C (business to consumer), B2B (business to business) or the H2H (human to human) space.

 LinkedIn Beginners – Take Your Online Profile Seriously

 If you are yet to step onto the online world (I know there are some of you who are very proud of not having a Facebook account), then LinkedIn is a logical first step to take control of the information people can find out about you online.
 LinkedIn’s not your resume.
 Your LinkedIn profile is, at it’s most basic level, a snapshot of your knowledge and experience.
 It’s a great way to stay in touch with colleagues, past and present, while not having to reveal too much about yourself personally.